Programme/Approved Electives for 2022/23

 Description of Module Assessment

-Individual written essay of 2,000 about a specific topicYou are asked to develop a 2000-word essay critically discussing a topic chosen from a list of three.2: Open Book Examination weighted 60%
+Individual written essay of 2,000 words about a specific topicYou are asked to develop a 2000-word essay critically discussing a topic chosen from a list of two2: Open Book Examination weighted 60%

 Take-away examTake-away exam which will be available on KLE for 24-hours to answer and submit your answers.
 Students should know that they will have 24-hours access to their take-away but they should not spend more than 3 hours to answer and submit their exam via KLE (with a mix of 2000 words).
 Answers should be as accurate and concise as possible.